 Annually, individuals in the United States (US) sustain 1.7 million traumatic brain injuries with 70-90% of all injuries classified as concussion (Arbabi et al., 2020).
 Between the years of 2010-2016, an average of 283,000 children under 18 years of age years sought emergency department (ED) care for sports- and recreation-related TBIs (Sarmiento et al., 2019).
 The highest injury rates have been identified in males and children ages 10-14 and 15-17 years, and activities associated with the highest rates of ED visits include football, bicycling, basketball, playground activities, and soccer (Sarmiento et al., 2019).
 Of similar concern is the temporary cognitive impairment and academic decline associated with concussion.
 Students with a sports or recreation related concussion were more likely to report cognitive impairments following the injury with an associated significant decrease in grade point average (Lowry et al., 2019).
 Additionally, students with elevated post-concussion symptom severity have been found to experience more school related problems and worse academic decline compared to their performance prior to the injury (Ransom et al., 2015).
 Due to the high concussion rates in children and adolescents, as well as the academic concerns commonly associated with concussion, it is imperative to understand the symptom profiles and trajectories of these students in order to develop and evaluate interventions.

-One aspect of particular importance to returning students to pre-injury academic performance is an understanding of how symptom severity mediates and moderates overall outcome following concussion, as the most consistent predictor of concussion recovery is the number and severity of acute and subacute symptoms (Harmon et al., 2019; Iverson et al., 2017).(Harmon et al., 2019; Lumba-Brown et al., 2019).
+One aspect of particular importance to returning students to pre-injury academic performance is an understanding of how symptom severity mediates and moderates overall outcome following concussion, as the most consistent predictor of concussion recovery is the number and severity of acute and subacute symptoms (Harmon et al., 2019; Iverson et al., 2017).
+Recent literature has categorized the variety of concussion symptoms into the following six symptom clusters: headache-migraine, cognitive, anxiety-mood, ocular-motor, vestibular, and sleep (Harmon et al., 2019; Lumba-Brown et al., 2019).
 Cognitive symptoms have been found to be more commonly associated with delayed symptom resolution than other types of concussion symptoms, which put academic performance at particular risk (Grubenhoff et al., 2014).
 Following concussion, students also commonly rate sleep and headache-migraine symptoms as severe (Covassin et al., 2013; Ono et al., 2016).
 Sleep and headache-migraine symptoms have been shown to be potential drivers of cognitive symptoms and are often part of interacting symptom feedback loops that are a hallmark of concussion (Harmon et al., 2019; Kenzie et al., 2017).
 Another consistency in the literature examining concussion profiles is the finding that females report higher symptom severity compared to their male counterparts (Baker et al., 2016; Covassin et al., 2012; Harmon et al., 2019; Iverson et al., 2017; Ono et al., 2016; Pulsipher et al., 2021).
 There is less consensus, however, as to whether females experience a longer recovery time than males (Baker et al., 2016; Ono et al., 2016).
 Overall, the symptom profile literature suggests that management of concussion in youth needs to focus on academic supports related to cognitive symptoms.
 Further, work evaluating whether females are at risk for greater symptom severity and longer symptom duration is warranted.

 Present State of Concussion Management